Samm96/Samm96/README.md

 I am a multicultural woman with a background in broadcast radio/television and visual communications (a.k.a multimedia design).

 I'm always looking for a challenge and coding definitely became that.
-I'm on my way to becoming a full-stack developer! 👏 👏 👏
+I'm currently a freelance full-stack developer looking for work! 😎

 Some of my hobbies include anime, gaming, weightlifting, boxing and digital art.

-I'm currently learning C++ and Python on my own time 💯
+I'm currently learning C++, Python and Java on my own time 💯

 I look forward to connecting and collaborating 🤗